 Learning how to make mustard basically involves two different types of

 mustard seeds - yellow and black mustard seeds.
-And the

 yellow is the less pungent or spicy of the two.

 First, soak your mustard seeds in some sort of vinegar for 24 to 48 hrs.
 When seeds are done soaking, add in flavored vinegar, wine, and sea salt (if you like).

 Blend everything in a food processor or high speed blender until the desired consistency is reached or until a thick mustard paste.

 Then transfer your homemade mustard into a capped glass jar and let sit for a day or two in the refrigerator to mature.

 Creating unique mustard recipes is how to make a Caesar salad recipe with your very own touch.

 Remember, different herbs, sweeteners, wines, beers, and spices will change the flavor of your homemade mustard recipes.

 You can even learn how to make a